AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 contentOwner: AG
 ---

-# Train Smart Tag service and tag your images {#train-service-tag-assets}
+# Train Smart Content Service and auto-tag your images {#train-service-tag-assets}

 Organizations that deal with digital assets increasingly use taxonomy-controlled vocabulary in asset metadata.
 Essentially, it includes a list of keywords that employees, partners, and customers commonly use to refer to and search for their digital assets.
 Tagging assets with taxonomy-controlled vocabulary ensures that the assets can be easily identified and retrieved by tag-based searches.